Ginger Rogers: 1933–1939: Partnership with Astaire

 John Mueller summed up Rogers's abilities as: "Rogers was outstanding among Astaire's partners, not because she was superior to others as a dancer, but, because, as a skilled, intuitive actress, she was cagey enough to realize that acting did not stop when dancing began ... the reason so many women have fantasized about dancing with Fred Astaire is that Ginger Rogers conveyed the impression that dancing with him is the most thrilling experience imaginable".

-Author Dick Richards, on p.
-162 of his book Ginger: Salute to a Star, quoted Astaire saying to Raymond Rohauer, curator at the New York Gallery of Modern Art, "Ginger was brilliantly effective.
+According to Raymond Rohauer, curator at the New York Gallery of Modern Art, Astaire gave Rogers this salute: "Ginger was brilliantly effective.
 She made everything work for her.
 Actually she made things very fine for both of us and she deserves most of the credit for our success."

-In a 1976 episode of the popular British talk-show Parkinson (Season 5, Episode 24), host Sir Michael Parkinson asked Astaire who his favorite dancing partner was.
-Astaire answered, "Excuse me, I must say Ginger was certainly [uh, uh,] the one.
+In a 1976 episode of the popular British talk-show Parkinson (Season 5, Episode 24), host Michael Parkinson asked Astaire who his favorite dancing partner was.
+Astaire answered, "Excuse me, I must say Ginger was certainly the one.
 You know, the most effective partner I ever had.
 Everyone knows."

-In her classic 1930s musicals with Astaire, Ginger Rogers, co-billed with him, was paid less than Fred, the creative force behind the dances, who also received 10% of the profits.
-She was also paid less than many of the supporting "farceurs" billed beneath her, in spite of her much more central role in the films' great financial successes.
-This was personally grating to her and had effects upon her relationships at RKO, especially with director Mark Sandrich, whose purported disrespect of Rogers prompted a sharp letter of reprimand from producer Pandro Berman, which she deemed important enough to publish in her autobiography.
-Rogers fought hard for her contract and salary rights and for better films and scripts.

 After 15 months apart and with RKO facing bankruptcy, the studio paired Fred and Ginger for another movie titled Carefree, but it lost money.
 Next came The Story of Vernon and Irene Castle, based on a true story, but the serious plot and tragic ending resulted in the worst box-office receipts of any of their films.
 This was driven not by diminished popularity, but by the hard 1930s economic reality.
-The production costs of musicals, always significantly more costly than regular features, continued to increase at a much faster rate than admissions.
+The production costs of musicals, always significantly greater than regular features, continued to increase at a much faster rate than admissions.